Whatapalaver/whatapalaver-gatsby/content/posts/2020-01-25--escaping-virtualenv-hell/index.md

 So in order to activate my virtualenv I just open a terminal and run `workon whizzy_project`, where 'new_project' is obviously whatever name you gave to your new virtual environment.
 I don’t need to worry where I am when I run this command.

-If I open a new integrated terminal from within vscode it is automagically associated with this activated virtualenv but it is also easy enough to poiy it at the right interprer.
+If I open a new integrated terminal from within vscode it is automagically associated with this activated virtualenv but it is also easy enough to point it at the right interpreter.

 ![python in vscode](vscode_python.png)